Curriculum Guide

 Dance Team - All Grades, Coed

 Dance team is open to all students regardless of previous training.
 The dance team is set up in order to accommodate both advanced dancers as well as students who have never had the opportunity to try it.
-Dance training and choreography include a variety of styles, such as contemporary, jazz, tap, theater dance, hip hop, and ballet.
+Dance training and choreography include a variety of styles, such as contemporary, jazz, tap, theater dance, hip-hop, and ballet.
 Dancers perform multiple numbers each term at dance concerts and Performing Arts Nights, as well as participate in other performance opportunities at the school and in the community.
 The Dance Team meets daily for two hours in the afternoon.
-Fulfills the P.E./Athletics requirement for up to two terms.
 May be taken any or all terms.

 Drawing and Introduction to Oils - Grade 10, Coed

 This course introduces students to drawing and painting from direct observation.
-Students will learn to see shapes and articulate them through the use of gesture, line, volume, perspective, composition, and value.
-Lectures will consist of abstract ideas supported by examples from historical and contemporary artists.
-The class will explore the genres of still life, landscape, and the human figure through the use of charcoal, pencil, and oil paint.
-The instructor tailors critiques to meet every student’s skill level, no prior experience is necessary.
-The class is limited to 18 students per section with a $10.00 lab fee.
+Students will learn to see shapes and articulate them through the use of line, volume, perspective, composition, color, and value.
+Students will use different drawing and painting mediums, including oil paint, charcoal, and pencil.
+The instructor tailors critiques to meet every student’s skill level.
+No prior experience is necessary.

 Ceramics - Grade 10, Coed

-This course is designed as an introduction to the art of black and white photography.
-The student will learn how to creatively use the darkroom and the camera as well as develop their own film.
+This course is designed as an introduction to film and digital photography.
+Students will learn how to creatively use the darkroom and the camera, as well as develop their own film with an emphasis on composition.
 Prior photographic experience is not necessary for this course.
-Access to an SLR camera is highly recommended.
 Limited to 12 students.

 Printmaking - Grades 10 and 11, Coed